Sarveshkumar70/30Days-Js-Challenge/Day7_Objects/TaskInfo.md

 - Understand and use the `this` keyword in object methods.
 - Work with nested objects and arrays of objects.
 - Iterate over an object’s properties using loops and built-in methods.

-Would you like to proceed with writing the solutions for these tasks?